syncfusion-content/extension-docs/Extension/JSON-Visualizer-Extension/Visual-Studio-Code/overview.md

 ## Next Steps

-- [Download and Installation](./download-and-installation.md) - Detailed steps for installing from the VS Code Marketplace.
+- [Download and Installation](./download-and-installation.md) - Detailed steps for installing from the Visual Studio Code Marketplace.
-- [Getting Started](./getting-started.md) - Visualize your JSON document into structured and interactive graphical representation within VS Code.
+- [Getting Started](./getting-started.md) - Visualize your JSON document as a structured, interactive graphical representation within Visual Studio Code.